ctevans/Pokedex-PokemonRegistry/README.md

 Command: npm start

-Might need to run this command if you’re getting errors like
+Might need to run this command if you’re getting errors with the front end startup... but hopefully not!

 Command: npm i -g react-scripts

-*The frontend does assume your backend is running on "http://localhost:5001" But this can be modified if the backend is on a different port in the “streams.js” file
+*The frontend does assume your backend is running on "http://localhost:5001" But this can be modified if the backend is on a different port in the “streams.js” file.

+*The backend does assumme your elasticsearch is running on "http://http://localhost:9200".
+This can be modified from the appsettings.json file.

 4: CORS tools must be activated.
 I personally mostly use Chrome and I used this tool during the development and testing of this app.
 Otherwise the Front End API will fail to communicate with the Back End API.